Skip to content

 Developing and executing a custom workflow involves two key aspects:

-2. Executing and Inspecting: This process involves arranging the defined steps in the desired order of execution and leveraging the event handlers to analyze the output data.
-The EverestPlan automatically manages the execution of these steps, guaranteeing their correct operation and ensuring that results are consistently captured and made accessible.
-Because the run_plan function is implemented in standard Python, you can use the full power of Python programming (e.g., loops, conditional statements, and custom functions) to create sophisticated and adaptable optimization workflows.
+2. Executing and inspecting: This process involves arranging the defined steps in the desired order of execution and leveraging the event handlers to analyze the output data.
+Because the run function is implemented in standard Python, you can use the full power of Python programming (e.g., loops, conditional statements, and custom functions) to create sophisticated and adaptable optimization workflows.

-from ropt_everest import load_config
+from ropt_everest import create_optimizer, load_config, run_everest

-def run_plan(plan):
+def run(evaluator):

-config = load_config("config.yml") # Load the configuration
+config = load_config("config_example.yml") # Load the configuration

-optimizer = plan.add_optimizer() # Add an optimizer step
+optimizer = create_optimizer(evaluator) # Create an optimizer

 optimizer.run(config) # Run the optimizer